Email: vagan.terziyan@jyu.fi

 The Software

-Engineering Master Program can benefit from the semantic technology,
+Engineering Master Program can benefit from the semantic

-semantic programming, semantic applications, self-managed systems engineering,
+technology, semantic programming, semantic applications, self-managed systems

-Web vision and based on appropriate standards.
+the Semantic Web vision and based on appropriate standards.

 The best evidence on having the

-ITKS-5440 course naturally relevant to most of master programs of the MIT
+ITKS-5440 course naturally relevant to most of master programs of the MIT department

-Science, and others) is given by Amit Sheth (h-index > 80) in http://amitsheth.blogspot.fi/2007/10/what-is-semantic-computing.html as follows: “Semantic computing is a vision of computing
+others) is given by Amit Sheth (h-index > 80) in http://amitsheth.blogspot.fi/2007/10/what-is-semantic-computing.html as follows: “Semantic computing is a vision of computing

 based on semantics shared between machines and people.
 It supports and exploits